Dominic Smith Player Props: Nationals vs. Rangers

-Dominic Smith -- with a slugging percentage of .486 in his past 10 games, including three extra-base hits -- will be in action for the Washington Nationals against the Texas Rangers, with Cody Bradford on the mound, on July 7 at 7:05 PM ET.
+The Washington Nationals and Dominic Smith, who went 1-for-4 last time out, take on Andrew Heaney and the Texas Rangers at Nationals Park, Saturday at 4:05 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the Reds.
+In his most recent game he had a one-hit showing (1-for-4) against the Rangers.

 Dominic Smith Game Info & Props vs. the Rangers